oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Ways to Fight a Traffic Ticket in Oklahoma

-The recipient of a traffic ticket must respond within fifteen (15) business days if they intend to fight the ticket.
-In some cases, the recipient must respond earlier to be eligible for a dismissal or reduction.
-The court’s location handling the ticket will be on the ticket, and this is where the recipient must submit a response.
-Upon entering a not guilty plea at the court, the court will schedule a hearing date.
-From here, the individual has to options to fight the ticket:
+The recipient of a traffic ticket is typically required to respond within fifteen (15) business days if they intend to fight the ticket.
+In some cases, the recipient is expected to respond earlier to be eligible for a dismissal or reduction.
+The location of the court where the ticket is heard is usually specified the ticket, and this is where the recipient needs to submit a response.
+Upon entering a not-guilty plea at the court, the court schedules a hearing date.
+From here, the individual has two options to fight the ticket:

 • Pro se: It is common for individuals charged with minor traffic violations to decide to self-represent or go pro se.
 Trials are usually held before a judge, but the court may hold a jury trial for a serious misdemeanor or felony violation.
 In preparation for trial, pro se defendants have access to court resources upon request, and many are successful in this way.
 For complicated cases, however, there is no substitute for services received from an experienced attorney.